Updated: December 11, 2025

 • Skills and hobbies: You can include relevant hard and soft skills, as well as hobbies that demonstrate transferable skills

-• Language: If you don’t speak Portuguese or the language required for the job, submit your CV in English
+• Language: If you don’t speak Portuguese or the language required for the job, submit your CV in English.
+It’s always good to learn Portuguese, even on a basic level, to show that you can adapt to the work environment.

 To truly stand out in the Portuguese job market, meticulous preparation for your interview is key.
 Here’s a breakdown of some essential tips to ensure you make a lasting impression: